edp1096/pcbangstudio/README.md

 portable `vscode` creation toolset for using on public machine

+Install - Download this repository then run `setup/install.cmd`

 See or change `setup/install.cmd` as your taste

-Install - run `setup/install.cmd`

 Run `vscode` - execute `run.exe` at root